 Depending on your fare, flight and frequent-flyer status, some of the products that you will be able to take advantage of includes in-flight Wi-Fi access with Gogo, Advanced Standard Seat Selection, Maple Leaf Lounge Access, Same-day Airport Changes, Service for Unaccompanied Minors and more.

 WestJet is Canada’s second major airline that, along with its regional airline WestJet Encore, takes passengers to more than 100 destinations within Canada, U.S., Mexico, Central America, the Caribbean and Europe.
-Last year, over 66,130 travelers chose WestJet to fly places within and outside of Canada.
+Last year, over 66,130 travellers chose WestJet to fly places within and outside of Canada.
 Founded in 1996, WestJet Airlines has continued to operate independently and still is not part of any alliance.
 Having said that, it is one of the best airlines in Canada and is beloved for its personable, compassionate, and top-notch staff.

 WestJet is constantly expanding its destination routes.
 For example, in 2019 they added new pathways from Calgary to Austin, Texas and Calgary to Portland, Oregon.
 The main hubs of WestJet includes Calgary international, Toronto Pearson international, Vancouver international.
 In the 2019 Skytrax Airline awards, WestJet was recognized as Canada’s Low-cost Airlines.
 They recently launched their Boeing 787-9 Dreamliners Fleet with private pods for a first-class travel experience.
 When it comes to sear types, there are 7 to choose from– Basic, Econo, EconoFlex, Premium, PremiumFlex, Business, and Businessflex.